-- Induced Impacts.
+- lvi.
+Induced Impacts.
 The induced impacts are expected to be positive.
 Floods disturb the normal course of life and pose a real threat to human life and property.
 As a result of flood mitigation measures, there will be positive effects to the communities because of reduced incidence and impact of annual flooding.
-There are other anticipated induced positive impacts to the community because of flood control and improvement measures, including possible changes in land use, increase in land values, and development of more business opportunities. - ii.
+There are other anticipated induced positive impacts to the community because of flood control and improvement measures, including possible changes in land use, increase in land values, and development of more business opportunities. - lvii.
 Cumulative Impacts.
 The scope of this ESIA involves the assessment of the potential environmental effects at a Project level assessment.
-A cumulative impact assessment (CIA) will be done during the second half of the Project as part of broader impact assessment studies to consider the impacts of cumulative improvements in a large number of drainage areas scattered throughout Metro Manila in a defined spatial and temporal framework.
+A cumulative impact assessment (CIA) will be done during the second half of the Project after all drainage areas to be improved under the project have been identified, based upon the ToR attached to the ESMF.
+The CIA will be part of broader impact assessment studies to consider the impacts of cumulative improvements in a large number of drainage areas scattered throughout Metro Manila in a defined spatial and temporal framework.
 The CIA will assess these impacts on key valued components and identify management measures to be undertaken by the Government and other project proponents to provide collaborative solutions to minimizing cumulative negative impacts, if any.